Fj00/CEL/README.md

 Loanwords are generally avoided

+Historical, archaic or outmoded words are generally avoided

 Words that are common but limited to specific fields

 Uncountable nouns have the plural omitted in almost all cases, but often there is a little bit of gray area, so some are included.